paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 A prior section 134 was renumbered [section 132 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132).

 #### Amendments
 2014—Subsec. (c).
 Pub.
-L. 113–291 inserted “the Under Secretary of Defense for Business Management and Information,” after “the Deputy Secretary of Defense,”.
+L. 113–291, which directed insertion of “the Under Secretary of Defense for Business Management and Information,” after “the Deputy Secretary of Defense,”, effective Feb.
+1, 2017, was not executed to reflect the probable intent of Congress.
+Section 901(a)(1) of Pub.
+L. 113–291, which amended [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), effective Feb.
+1, 2017, to establish the Under Secretary of Defense for Business Management and Information, was repealed by Pub.
+L. 114–328, effective Dec.
+23, 2016.

 2008—Subsec. (a).
 Pub.
 L. 110–181 substituted “seven” for “10”.